-12 Tips on How to Get Out of a Reading Slump
+12 Tips For Getting Out of a Reading Slump

 Masthead Waves

-The COVID-19 pandemic certainly put a wrench into students’ reading abilities.
-Researchers at the Center for Policy Analysis at Stanford Graduate School of Education found that oral reading fluency for second and third graders decreased 30% during the 2020-2021 school year.
+The COVID-19 pandemic certainly affected students’ reading abilities.
+Researchers at the Center for Policy Analysis at Stanford Graduate School of Education found that oral reading fluency for second—and third-graders decreased by 30% during the 2020-2021 school year.
 Even re-engaging advanced readers is a major challenge.

 revisit-a-book